This page was last reviewed on November 30, 2023.

 Parks and playgrounds can be rented for events.
 Call Cumberland Recreation at 250-336-2231 for more information.

 Located in the heart of the Village on Dunsmuir Avenue, the Square is a gathering place and a great place for community events and music.
-Find out how to book the park for an event.

 There is something for everyone at Village Park!
 Located on Dunsmuir Avenue at Sixth Street.
 Find out more about the park.